-Development should protect and, where possible, enhance the natural environment, including important landscapes, Ecosites, natural features, wildlife corridors and other biodiversity-rich areas.
+Development should protect and enhance the natural environment, including important landscapes, natural features, wildlife corridors and other biodiversity-rich areas.

-Development will not be supported that would destroy or adversely affect these features.
+Development will not be supported that would destroy or have a significant adverse impact on these features unless the impact can be mitigated or as a last resort compensated against.

 Development will be expected to ensure that the natural features and functions of watercourses and their wider corridors are retained and, where relevant, reinstated, and that appropriate habitat buffers are established.
-In all cases, development is expected to not adversely affect:
+In all cases, development should not adversely affect:

-- a) The integrity of the watercourse structure. - b) The quality of the water and result in pollution due to unauthorised discharges and run off; or - c) The ecological quality and character of the waterways.
+- a) The integrity of the watercourse structure. - b) The quality of the water due to unauthorised discharges and run off; or - c) The ecological quality and character of the waterways.